zorael/kameloso/README.md

 [12:34:56] Configuration written to /home/user/.config/kameloso/kameloso.conf
 ```

-Invocations of `--save` with an existing configuration file will regenerate it.
-It will never overwrite your settings, only sync them with available ones.
-Beware however that this means it will delete any lines not corresponding to a currently *available* plugin, so any orphan sections belonging to plugins that are currently not built in will be silently removed.
+Settings not specified at invocations of `--save` will keep their values.
+Mind that invalid and/or commented-out entries are silently removed.

 ### Display settings

-If you have a bright terminal background, the colours may be hard to see and the text difficult to read, depending on your terminal emulator.
+If you have a bright terminal background, text may be difficult to read, depending on your terminal emulator.
 If so, pass the `--bright` argument, and/or modify the configuration file; `brightTerminal` under `[Core]`.
 The bot uses the full range of [8-colour ANSI](https://en.wikipedia.org/wiki/ANSI_escape_code#3/4_bit), so if one or more colours are too dark or bright even with the right `brightTerminal` setting, please refer to your terminal appearance settings.
 Colouring might not work well with greyish theming.

 An alternative is to disable colours entirely with `--monochrome`.